Kollam district: Tourism

 Jadayu earth centre, Palaruvi Falls, Thenmala (forests and reservoir), the Agasthyamalai Biosphere Reserve, Ashtamudi (backwater) and beaches at Kollam, Thirumullavaram and Thangassery are scenic areas.

 Ashramam Tourist Village is a well-known tourist destination in Kollam city; the tourist village is located on the banks of Ashtamudi Lake.
-Ashramam is a hub of tourism activities in Kollam, and the District Tourism Promotion Council (DTPC) office is located within the village.
+Ashramam is a hub of tourism activities in Kollam, and the District Tourism Promotion Councils (DTPC) office is located within the village.

 The Asramam Maidan (Ashramam ground), adjacent to the tourist village, is the largest open space within a Kerala municipal corporation.
 It is used for events, sports, as a helipad, for Kollam Pooram and by driving schools.
 It covers over 60 acre in an oval.